tari-labs/tari-university/consensus-mechanisms/PITCHME.md

 So you have all the research and developemnt into these ASICs being done over in China-those people are not going to sell their technology which they can use to make lots of money mining bitcoin- they are going to keep it to themself, and they are going to mine and profit of bitcoin-- as a result we have around 70% of the mining power on bitcoin in the hands of a few miners over in China.

-Now no single miner holds over 51% of the hashing power over in China- however if a couple of those parties came together and formed a cartel- then it blows away a solution the byzantine generals problem- because it means that just two generals could colude and be able to write history
+Now no single miner holds over 51% of the hashing power over in China- however if a couple of those parties came together and formed a cartel- then it blows away a solution the byzantine generals problem- because it means that just two generals could colude and be able to write history as they see fit.

+So just a few years after Bitcoin was initially realesased in 2009, people started getting more vocal about these criticisms, these drawbacks of Bitcoin's proof of work consensus system .
+As a result a lot of proposals started coming up as a solution to this distributed consensus problem- that wasn't potentially centralised.

+The one that has made the most ground is called prrof of stake...

 Note: The use of Proof of Work mining was initially proposed to establish that a given block had required a certain amount of work to be mined.
 This allowed users to simply pick the longest valid chain with the highest amount of work as the correct chain.